Dispelling the Myths of Medicine

 Granted, Medicine, like all high-achieving courses, is competitive.
-Many of the students are extremely dedicated to their studies and strive to get the best out of themselves.
+Many medical students are extremely dedicated to their studies and strive to get the best out of themselves.
 However, one of the great aspects of medicine is that one of the most difficult things about the course is to actually gain entry into the degree.
-As such, there is almost a sense of comradery between the students, who are all willing to help each other and engage in group study.
+As such, after entry into medicine, there is almost a sense of comradery between the students, who are all willing to help each other and engage in group study.
 In fact, through much of my year, students were constantly sharing different study tools and notes which have helped them.
 The actual degree of medicine, therefore, is not as competitive as you might think.

 You are your own greatest obstacle at university.
 If you got into a medical course, you’ve definitely got what it takes to make it through the course.
-The most successful students in medicine at uni are those who work hard and are dedicated – not those who are the smartest.
-In addition, because the cohort is relatively small in size, the medical faculty is great at attending to the needs of the students.
+The most successful students in medical school are those who work hard and are dedicated – not those who are the smartest.
+In addition, because the cohort is relatively small in size, the medical faculty is great at attending to the needs of students.
 If you are struggling or fall ill, you can most definitely talk to the faculty and arrange some help.
 Finally, if you are on the borderline of passing, or have just failed, the faculty offers supplementary exams.
 These are essentially another chance to prove that you are capable and should proceed through to next year of the medical course.
 Very, very few medical students drop out or fail to progress through medical school.

 Yes, the idea of studying medicine at university can seem daunting, but there are good reasons to look beyond the many myths and false beliefs which allow these fears to prosper.
 Many students have been in your shoes and have gone on to successfully study medicine and excel in their careers as a doctor.
 So why not you too?